 Adapted from the Harvard Law School Forum on Corporate Governance

-View the climate recordings to hear more about the impact on aspects of business such as asset values and for good business examples
+Watch to hear more about the impact of climate change on different aspects of business such as asset values and for real life examples.

-Examples of implementation of key climate considerations to use as you adapt the strategy, set targets and monitor progress (total viewing time 59 minutes):
+Examples of how climate considerations can be implemented as you adapt the strategy, set targets and monitor progress (total viewing time 59 minutes):

-You will hear about the financial implications of the climate change challenge.
+You will hear about the financial implications of the climate change.